 • Project Mentors, who may have strengths in other areas, may be added to assist based upon your professional goals.
 Feel free to recommend additional project mentors, seek them out on your own or by asking your career mentor for assistance with finding the "best fit" on this campus.

 Faculty members are always welcome to find additional mentors outside the Department of Internal Medicine and from other institutions.
 Since mentoring progress is part of the annual assessment, recommended templates are available on the School of Medicine's Mentoring website to guide these initial and follow-up meetings.

-All junior faculty members are encouraged to take advantage of the seminars and other offerings of the school-wide Office of Professional Development and Faculty Affairs (PDFA), led by Dr. Robert Klein.
+All junior faculty members are encouraged to take advantage of the seminars and other offerings of the school-wide Faculty Affairs and Faculty Development office, led by Dianne Durham, PhD.
 Visit the PDFA Training Calendar and our department training programs here:

 Interested junior faculty physicians in the Department of Medicine may also participate in the Incubator Faculty Scholars program of the Department's internal Office of Scholarly, Academic & Research Mentoring, known as 'OSARM,' which is directed by Sally Rigler, M.D., MPH.
 OSARM offers a more intensive program of career mentorship, scholarly project guidance, access to biostatistical collaboration, and other assistance for scholarly development of early-career physicians.

 Ideally, brand new faculty members will join the Incubator at the beginning of their second year, after the initial on-boarding processes have been completed and the faculty member has become familiar with the institution.
 However, exceptions to this time-line can be considered in select circumstances.